girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

 <p align="center">
 This is a competition running for several months aimed at assessing the performance of semantic segmentation models in adverse weather conditions for autonomous driving.
 Participants are provided with the IDD-AW dataset, comprising 5000 pairs of high-quality images with pixel-level annotations, captured under adverse weather conditions such as rain, fog, low light, and snow.
 </p>

-<h2 align="center">Updates & News</h2>

-   Registration Start

-<h2 align="center"> Registration </h2>
-1. Click to [Download here] button below in the Dataset details.
-This will redirect you to the registration page.
-1. Register an account at http://idd.insaan.iiit.ac.in/.
-2. Go to Dataset > Download page in the menu.
-3. Download the IDD-AW Dataset  by clicking on 'Download' under 'IDD AW Dataset'.
-This will generate a 24 hour token to download the dataset.
-4. Extract the downloaded compressed file into a folder.
-5. Please run the data preparation code for generating ground truth segmentation masks as documented here: https://github.com/AutoNUE/public-code.
-Use the following command for segmentation mask generation: python preperation/createLabels.py --datadir $ANUE --id-type level3Id --num-workers $C

 <h2 align="center"> Objective </h2>

 <p align="center">
 The central challenge addressed by the competition is optimizing the Safe mIoU metric for semantic segmentation in adverse weather conditions to ensure the safety of autonomous driving systems.
 Semantic segmentation plays a pivotal role in enabling autonomous vehicles to understand their surroundings, but adverse weather conditions pose significant challenges, often leading to hazardous situations.
 The competition aims to develop robust models that accurately segment driving scenes even in adverse weather conditions, focusing on prioritizing safety-related mispredictions.
 </p>

+<h2 align="center">Updates & News</h2>

+   Registration Start

+<h2 align="center"> Dataset Download  </h2>

+        1. Click to <a href="https://idd.insaan.iiit.ac.in/dataset/download/">download</a> the Dataset and more details.
+This will redirect you to the registration page to download the dataset.
+        2. Register an account at http://idd.insaan.iiit.ac.in/.
+        3. Go to Dataset > Download page in the menu.
+        4. Download the IDD-AW Dataset  by clicking on 'Download' under 'IDD AW Dataset'.
+This will generate a 24 hour token to download the dataset.
+        5. Extract the downloaded compressed file into a folder.
+        6. Please run the data preparation code for generating ground truth segmentation masks as documented here: https://github.com/AutoNUE/public-code.
+Use the following command for segmentation mask generation: run $ `python preperation/createLabels.py --datadir $ANUE --id-type level3Id --num-workers $C `

 <h2 align="center"> Timeline </h2>